joelberkeley/allusions/README.md

 Python implementations of niceties found in other languages.

-While an attempt is made to be pythonic, due to the nature of the project, there are places where we bend (or simply ignore) the rules.
+We attempt to be pythonic where possible, but due to the nature of the project, it is not our primary aim.